thomaswilburn/itc210-resources/readme.rst

 There is no textbook for this class.
 Reading materials will be posted to this repo as needed, either as tutorial texts or links to online resources.
 For your own part, you will need the following software programs and services:

 * A staging server: You will need a virtual private server (VPS) with PHP, MySQL, Git, and SSH access.
 Do not use so-called "shared hosting", the performance will be sub-par and you will not be able to deploy easily.
 Dreamhost offers VPS service for $15 a month, but I recommend looking into Linode ($10/month), Digital Ocean ($5/month), or Amazon EC2 (free for a year, varies after that).
-Again, do not use shared hosting.
+Again, *do not use shared hosting*.
 * A GitHub account: your WordPress theme must be hosted on GitHub, and preferably will be deployed directly from there to your staging server.
 All members of your team should collaborate on the same repository.
 You should also have Git/GitHub installed on your development machine.
 * A local PHP/MySQL environment for development.
 Depending on your computer, you may want to use one of the WAMP/MAMP stacks, or create a Linux virtual machine and work there.
 The goal is to work locally, then check changes to GitHub, and from there to the staging server.
 Under no circumstances should you be editing files directly on the remote server.
 * A syntax-highlighting code editor: luckily, you have many free options here, including Komodo, Brackets, Caret, and Notepad++.
 You may also want to look at paying for a copy of Sublime Text, which is well worth the money.